Dexlansoprazole

 - Background

-Dexlansoprazole is a new generation proton pump inhibitor (PPI) used for the management of symptoms associated with gastroesophageal reflux disease (GERD) and erosive esophagitis.
+Dexlansoprazole is a new-generation proton pump inhibitor (PPI) used for the management of symptoms associated with gastroesophageal reflux disease (GERD) and erosive esophagitis.
 Dexlansoprazole is the R-enantiomer of Lansoprazole, which is composed of a racemic mixture of the R- and S-enantiomers.
-Compared to the older generation of PPIs (which includes Pantoprazole, Omeprazole, and Lansoprazole) 9, dexlansoprazole MR has a unique pharmacokinetic profile due to its delayed-release and dual-delivery release system.
-The active ingredient is released in two phases at different pH values and at different time points, resulting in two peak concentrations in the blood; 25% of the dose is released at pH 5.5 in the proximal duodenum, while the remaining 75% is released at pH 6.75 in the distal small intestine 2.
-As a result, dexlansoprazole has a peak concentration within 1-2 hours after dosing and another within 4-5 hours Label.
-Dexlansoprazole's unique pharmacokinetics addresses limitations of the older generation PPIs including short plasma half-life, break-through symptoms, and need for meal-associated dosing 3.
-These characteristics make dexlansoprazole a good option for people who struggle with adherence and strict dosage timing before meals10,1.
+Compared to the older generation of PPIs (which includes Pantoprazole, Omeprazole, and Lansoprazole),6 dexlansoprazole has a unique pharmacokinetic profile due to its delayed-release and dual-delivery release system: This aims to address some limitations of the older-generation PPIs, such as short plasma half-life and the need for meal-associated dosing.1,3,6,9 Dexlansoprazole inhibits the final step in gastric acid production by blocking the (H+, K+)-ATPase enzyme.10

 - Type